-Explain how you estimated the percentage of emissions this excluded source represents

-A hybrid methodology was used to calculate the electricity use for excluded facilities (scope 2).
-If employee count is available for the given excluded facility, multiply average electricity consumption per employee by the employee count to estimate electricity consumption.
+Explain how you estimated the percentage of emissions this excluded source represents electricity consumption per employee by the employee count to estimate electricity consumption.
 If employee count is not available for the given excluded facility, applied the average electricity consumption/facility based on facility type categorization to estimate consumption.
 Fuel use for excluded facilities (Scope 1) was calculated assuming fuel use is the same as electricity use for facilities requiring space heating.
-Since most facilities are small, categorized as non mfg warehouse or official types, location in warmer climates, these facilities have less space heating needs hence are not taken into account for Scope 1 natural gas fuel calculation.
+Since most facilities are small, categorized as non mfg warehouse or official types, located in warmer climates, these facilities have less space heating needs hence are not taken into account for Scope 1 natural gas fuel calculation.